lozuponelab/q2-SCNIC/community_tutorial.md

 We will run through these steps with the fake_data.qza generated above but you can run it with any feature table by changing the name of fake_data.qza to whatever your qza is called.

 ### 1. Filtering your data
 Correlational analyses are hampered by having large numbers of zeroes.
 Therefore we are first going to remove these from our data.
 In the q2-SCNIC plugin a method called `sparcc-filter` to do this based on the parameters used in [Friedman et al.](https://doi.org/10.1371/journal.pcbi.1002687) This method removes all samples with a feature abundance total below 500 and all features witht an average abundance less than 2 across all samples.
 You do not need to use these parameters and can use any method you chose to do this.
-Other methods for filtering feature tables are outlined[here.](https://docs.qiime2.org/latest/tutorials/filtering/)
+Other methods for filtering feature tables are outlined [here.](https://docs.qiime2.org/2018.6/tutorials/filtering/)

 To use the sparcc filter use this command:
 ```